MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Security/Get-MgBetaSecurityThreatIntelligenceHostWhoi.md

----
+﻿---
 external help file: Microsoft.Graph.Beta.Security-help.xml Module Name: Microsoft.Graph.Beta.Security online version: https://learn.microsoft.com/powershell/module/microsoft.graph.beta.security/get-mgbetasecuritythreatintelligencehostwhoi
 schema: 2.0.0
-ms.prod: security
 ---

 # Get-MgBetaSecurityThreatIntelligenceHostWhoi

 ## SYNOPSIS
 Get the specified whoisRecord resource.
-Specify the desired whoisRecord in one of the following two ways:- Identify a host and get its current whoisRecord.
+Specify the desired whoisRecord in one of the following two ways:\n- Identify a host and get its current whoisRecord.
-- Specify an id value to get the corresponding whoisRecord.
+\n- Specify an id value to get the corresponding whoisRecord.
 This API is available in the following national cloud deployments.

-> [!NOTE]
-> To view the v1.0 release of this cmdlet, view [Get-MgSecurityThreatIntelligenceHostWhoi](/powershell/module/Microsoft.Graph.Security/Get-MgSecurityThreatIntelligenceHostWhoi?view=graph-powershell-1.0)

 ## SYNTAX